We’re putting together details for summer 2025 and look forward to sharing soon! Registration opens January 8th!

 Master Carpenter

-Scott is thrilled to continue his enthusiastic dedication to Trollwood as Master Carpenter.
-He was on the Scenic Crew for Singin’ in the Rain last summer and did sound for the Totally Trollwood Children’s productions for the past two seasons.
-He also shared his talents in sound design for Trollwood’s mainstage productions of Mary Poppins and The Little Mermaid.
-He developed his set production carpentry expertise over many years including work with the Historic Paramount Theatre, Matchbox Children’s Theatre, and Summerset Theatre in Austin MN.
-He worked with MCT on seventy plays including mentoring young people who volunteered for production, sound, and lighting crews.
-He also gained a depth of experience at Southwest State University in Marshall MN.
-He has been active with production work for Theatre B in Moorhead for the past two seasons.
+Scott is delighted to continue his enthusiastic dedication to Trollwood as Senior Carpenter for Mamma Mia!
+He was Master Carpenter for The Addams Family last summer and on the Scenic Crew for Singing the Rain plus sound crew for Totally Trollwood children’s productions for the 2023 season.
+He also shared his sound design talents on Trollwood mainstage productions of Mary Poppins and The Little Mermaid.
+Scott honed his theatre skills during many years of work for the Historic Paramount Theatre, Matchbox Children’s Theatre and Summerset Theatre in Austin MN.
+He worked on over seventy MCT plays which included mentoring young people who volunteered for sound and lighting crews.
+He developed valuable depth in theatre experience at Minnesota State University in Marshall.
+Scott is also actively involved with sound and lighting design and assisting on set crews for Theatre B in Moorhead.

 Martan Gregoire